 [Text and photos by Mayank Austen Soofi]

-There are bookshelves even outside her apartment—beside the entrance door.
+There are bookshelves everywhere, even outside, just beside the door.

-One afternoon The Delhi Walla enters Dayanita Singh’s library.
-The author-photographer lives in South Delhi’s Vasant Vihar.
-Her home is a maze of book-filled rooms.
-Some of the kitchen shelves, too, are stacked with books (see photo 5 below).
-A few racks are filled with nothing but pretty-looking black Moleskine diaries.
+One afternoon, The Delhi Walla steps inside Dayanita Singh’s studio.
+The internationally acclaimed author-photographer’s pad in south Delhi’s Vasant Vihar is a maze of book-filled rooms.
+Even the kitchen shelves are stacked with the printed word.
+A few racks are filled with nothing but petite black Moleskine diaries.

 Meanwhile, Michael Ondaatje’s Coming Through Slaughter is waiting for its turn to be loved and caressed.

-There are two Indian poets in the bundle: A.K.
-Ramanujan and Vikram Seth.
-(The lovely New York Review of Books edition of Kabir’s poetry, translated by poet Arvind Krishna Mehrotra, is worth flicking but the book’s owner unfortunately, has a very alert eye.
+I also spot Indian poets in the bundle: AK Ramanujan and Vikram Seth.
+The lovely New York Review of Books edition of Kabir’s poetry, translated by poet Arvind Krishna Mehrotra, is worth flicking but the book’s owner unfortunately, has a very alert eye.
 Finally, Ms Singh again picks up her torn Rilke, handling the book with immense care.

 Living with many, married to a few